Backgrounds are the foundation for creating an engaging presentation.

 The open section at the top of this background is the perfect spot to add a header or title as well.
 Check out how they used it in the title slide below:

 Plus the bold colors of this image help you pick the color palettes of the other slides:

 A simple background like this can add some serious depth to your presentation.
 Or blog post.

-With a myriad of textures, direction, and size, the triangles will effortlessly draw the eye. would recommend using this background in a tech and marketing presentation.
+With a myriad of textures, directions and sizes, the triangles will effortlessly draw the eye.
+I would recommend using this background in a tech and marketing presentation.

 Also, you should try to stick to a geometric or minimalist theme for your slide.
 In the example below, they choose to use other simple shapes and it blends together extremely well: